Key points:

 Final thoughts

 Both Hepatitis B and C may be much more common than initially thought.
 If you’re sexually active or are having symptoms of an acute infection, you should get tested.
+If you turn yellow, you must get emergency medical attention right away.

 Click the button below to book an STI test at a sexual health clinic near you.